Job flexibility has more of an effect on the workplace than you can probably imagine.

 If you think it’s a result of minimal flex time in a person’s working schedule then you guess correct.

-According to the Sloan Center on Aging & Work at Boston College, there are several reasons why workplace flexibility is a must.
+According to the Sloan Center on Aging & Work at Boston College, there are several reasons why job flexibility is a must.

 A Flexible Schedule Can Reduce Stress